Kevin Ian Schmidt

 (2) Do safety to our employees and not with them.

-(3) Do safety only for the government.
+(3) Do safety for the government.

 (4) Ignore the importance of the proper tools, equipment, materials and work space.